-

 What is the Lung Cancer Screening Consumer Committee?

 Committee members will be recruited via an expression of interest and come from a diverse range of backgrounds.
-Whether you are personally affected by lung health concerns or simply driven by a desire to make a difference, we welcome individuals to apply.
-Applications will go through an assessment process as there are a limited number of committees positions available.
-Committee members will be remunerated for their time and expected to attend at minimum a two hour meeting per month.
+Whether you are personally affected by lung cancer or simply driven by a desire to make a difference, we welcome individuals to apply.

 If you would like to submit an expression of interest to join the Lung Cancer Screening Program Consumer Representative Committee, please complete the form here.